 Working is a great way to fund your study, play and stay in Australia.
 The two most common industries for travellers and students are hospitality (bar work and waitering), and rural (farmwork and fruit picking).
 The financial services, mining, and medical sectors also require large human resources but they will require related qualifications, training and experience.

-Good sources of information are THE WORD Desktop maps and THE WORD brochure distribution boards.
-Ask at your hostel reception about these and do not be afraid to ask around either, word of mouth from other backpackers and hostel staff are great ways to find out what’s current and what’s new.
+Plus ask at your hostel reception and do not be afraid to ask around, word of mouth from other backpackers and hostel staff are great ways to find out what’s around and what’s new.

-TIP: Email a copy of your resume to yourself so you don’t need to carry it around in your backpack, or in case you lose it (or your laptop).
+TOP TIP: Email a copy of your resume to yourself so you don’t need to carry it around in your backpack, or in case you lose it (or your laptop).

 A tax file number (TFN) from the Australian Taxation Office (ATO), go to Tax requirements for more details.